ostyjs/nostr-hooks/README.md

   // You can also update the signer using the setSigner function
   // Example:
-  setSigner(new NDKNip07Signer()); // this will keep the existing NDK instance and update its signer };
+  setSigner(newSigner); // this will keep the existing NDK instance and update its signer };
 ```